algolyte/bangladesh-tech-community/README.md

-# Bangladeshi Software Engineers Worldwide
+# Bangladeshi Tech Professionals Worldwide

 A list of Bangladeshi tech professionals working around the world.
 Want to join the list?
 Submit a pull request with your info!